Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Ab Initio Simulation of QCD in the Light Front

 where the sum goes over all the partons.

-\begin{sloppypar} In $3+1D$, one immediately benefits from using the front form formulation of non-Abelian gauge theories because of the vacuum triviality and the absence of the ghost fields~\cite{BRODSKY1998299}.
+\begin{sloppypar} In $3+1D$, one immediately benefits from using the light-front formulation of non-Abelian gauge theories because of the vacuum triviality and the absence of ghost fields~\cite{BRODSKY1998299}.
 However, the presence of the transverse directions necessitates an additional momentum cut-off~$\Lambda_\perp$.
 The Hamiltonian matrix remains sparse~\cite{VaryAbInitio}, allowing one to use the algorithms discussed above.

-Most importantly, in the DLCQ all the momentum modes, including those of massless bosons, do necessarily carry a non-zero light-front momentum~\cite{BRODSKY1998299}, i.e., ${\Moden>0}$ in eq.~\eqref{labelB}.\footnote{The light-front zero mode $a_0$ requires special treatment; in particular, it carries the information about the equal-time vacuum of the theory ~\cite{BRODSKY1998299,Kalloniatis:1993jh,Kalloniatis:1994ei,Kalloniatis:1994fk,Kalloniatis:1994ix,Kalloniatis:1995fc,Pauli:1995dt}.
-We do not touch this issue in the present work.} Hence, although the qubit requirements for harmonic resolution $K$ increase relative to the $1+1D$ case, they only increase to $\widetilde{O}(K)$, since in the worst case the state may be composed of $K$ modes with light-front momentum one, all having distinct transverse momenta.
-Note that using the compact encoding (in the sense of only storing the occupied modes) is crucial: the number of unoccupied modes scales as the product of the momentum cutoffs over all dimensions.\footnote{This is precisely how resources scale in the equal-time formulation.}
+Furthermore, in the DLCQ all the momentum modes, including those of massless bosons, necessarily carry a nonzero light-front momentum~\cite{BRODSKY1998299}, i.e., ${\Moden>0}$ in eq.~\eqref{labelB}.\footnote{The light-front zero mode $a_0$ requires special treatment; in particular, it carries the information about the equal-time vacuum of the theory ~\cite{BRODSKY1998299,Kalloniatis:1993jh,Kalloniatis:1994ei,Kalloniatis:1994fk,Kalloniatis:1994ix,Kalloniatis:1995fc,Pauli:1995dt}.
+By imposing antiperiodic boundary conditions on the LF fields, one may by able to completely eliminate the effect of zero modes~\cite{PhysRevD.66.045019}.} Hence, although the qubit requirements in arbitrary dimension increase relative to the $1+1D$ case, their scaling with harmonic resolution $K$ only increases to $\widetilde{O}(K)$, since in the worst case the state may be composed of $K$ modes with light-front momentum one, all having distinct transverse momenta.
+Note that using the compact encoding (in the sense of only storing the occupied modes) is crucial: the number of unoccupied modes scales as the product of the momentum cutoffs over all dimensions.\footnote{Technically, the scaling including dimension in the light-front formulation is $\widetilde{O}(dK)$, whereas the scaling including dimension in equal-time is $\widetilde{O}(K\Lambda_\perp^{d-1})$.
+The factor of $d$ in the light-front scaling is due to the necessity of encoding the value of each component of momentum for each occupied mode.
+However, for a fixed theory, $d$ is a constant, so we may ignore it in the light-front scaling.}

 In order to simulate the full QCD Lagrangian with harmonic resolution $K$ and transverse momentum cut-off $\Lambda_\perp$, an upper bound on the number of required qubits to store the light-front wavefunction for QCD in $3+1$ dimensions is: \end{sloppypar}